syncfusion-content/javascript-docs/js/PivotChart/Legend.md

 ![](Legend_images/Legend_img1.png)

 ## Legend Shape
-You can customize the legend [`shape`](/api/js/ejchart#members:legend-shape) in PivotChart widget.
+You can customize the legend [`shape`](/api/js/ejchart#members:legend-shape) in pivot chart widget.
 Default value of legend shape is “Rectangle”.
 Following legend shapes that are supported:

 * Rectangle
 * Circle